cosmologicon/pyjam/pyweek22/README.txt

     --loweffect : disable some special effects for a better framerate --noeffect : disable all special effects for best framerate --reset : delete save game and start over

+The game is designed to be playable at any framerate, but if you have a bad framerate, try using the noeffect option or reducing the resolution.
+For maximum speedup, enter fullscreen mode with a low resolution by specifying both on the command line:

+	python run_game.py -noeffect --fullscreen --res=360